 This post may contain affiliate links.
 For more information, read my disclosure policy.

-I wanted to come up with one that would work for cupcakes and cake.
+I wanted to come up with a cake recipe that would work for cupcakes and cake.
 I needed a recipe with a texture that is moist, light and airy, and wouldn’t make me miss my good old standby, the box mix.
 And guess what?
 THIS is the recipe I was looking for – and you have been too!

 - It makes an 8-inch or 9-inch layer cake, 24 cupcakes or a sheet cake